cimm/omabox/readme.md

 Depending on your hardware the screen might be upside down and the enclosure could make it impossible to physically turn the screen.
 Luckily we can [rotate the screen](https://askubuntu.com/a/1293464) in the mir-kiosk config.

+## Uploader

+Images can simply be uploaded to the bucket via the Backblaze website.
+The repository includes a small upload webpage in the `upload/` folder (work in progress) if multiple people want to upload photos to the same bucket.

 ## License

 The snap itself, imv, and the [B2](https://github.com/Backblaze/B2_Command_Line_Tool) application are all MIT licensed.
 The icon is by [DesignBite](https://designbite.in/) and [CCBY](https://creativecommons.org/licenses/by/3.0/us/legalcode) licensed.